custom-components/media_player.braviatv_psk/.github/ISSUE_TEMPLATE/issue-template.md

 **Expected behavior**
 A clear and concise description of what you expected to happen.

+**Bravia custom component version**
+Which Bravia custom component version are you using.
+And did it work on a previous version, if so what was the last working version.

 **Home Assistant version**
 Which Home Assistant version are you using.
 And did it work on a previous version, if so what was the last working version.